-Google has a number of checks to find out if your website has malware.
+- find out if your website has malware.
 Once it detects malicious ads on your website, Google will blacklist your site to prevent its users from accessing your website.
-Your visitors will see a warning like so:
+Your visitors will see a deceptive site ahead warning like so:

 Sites have even faced blacklisting by the ad network itself even though the malware originated from the network!
 Getting back on the network is a long-drawn process.
 In the meantime, you stand to lose a significant chunk of revenue.